Stanislas Guerini: LREM Executive Officer

+Minister of Public Transformation and Service

+In 2022, Guerini was appointed Minister of Public Transformation and Service in the Borne government.
+He retained the office in the Attal government, but left the position following him losing his reelection bid in Parliament against Léa Balage El Mariky of The Ecologists (part of the New Popular Front) in the 2024 legislative election she placed first in 2022, but was then defeated in the second round.

 Political positions

-In July 2019, Guerini voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Guerini voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

 When National Rally MEP Jordan Bardella tweeted criticism of Muslim LREM candidate Sara Zemmahi for wearing a hijab in a campaign poster, Guerini responded in agreement and Zammahi was barred from running as a LREM candidate.
-Guerini claimed that "wearing ostentatious religious symbols on a campaign document is not compatible with the values of LREM".
+Guerini claimed that "wearing ostentatious religious symbols on a campaign document is not compatible with the values of LREM", echoing France's longstanding laicism policy.
 This was condemned by fellow LREM deputies Coralie Dubost and Caroline Janvier.